smarlowucf/azurectl/README.md

 will be offered as download, otherwise you will be redirected to the login page and need to login with your Azure account.

-Please note if you have multiple accounts for Azure and you're already logged in, check that you are logged in with the account for which you would like to download the Publish Settings file.
+Please note, if you have multiple accounts for Azure and you're already logged in, check that you are logged in with the account for which you would like to download the Publish Settings file.